MichaelFralickLab/Learn-to-code-R/README.md

-# Learn to Code: R for research data analysis
+# Learn to Code: R for data analysis

 ### Schedule 2022